sancowinx/literallycss/README.md

  * TEXT ALIGNMENT & MANIPULATION -  Text alignment: left, right, center, justify, inherit;
                                     also manipulation like no selection
  * DISPLAY HELPERS -                Including display type, visibility, and overflow
- * HTML ELEMENTS -                  html, body, header, footer, section etc.
+ * OTHER UTILITIES -                Other utilities classes like no list bullet, opacity

 ---
 ## GENERAL FONTS SETTINGS